lmponcio/in-the-sea/_posts/2022-12-20-liquid-feature-image.markdown

 The featured image in my [first post]({% post_url 2022-12-18-mood-board %}), a mood board, required multiple links (it is composed of multiple images).
 This seemed a great opportunity to practice some liquid language so here is what I did:

-In every post's front matter I assign the source of the image to a variable <code>image_url</code>.
+In every post's front matter I assign the source of the image to a variable `image_url`.
 If the image has only one source then the variable will be a string containing that information.

 {% highlight YAML %}
 # 2022-12-18-my-post-title.markdown